Scene of the Crime (1949 film): Production

 MGM, Hollywood's "Tiffany Studio", had a long history of making glamorous films, especially musicals, and shied away from making gutty, street-wise films, such as Warner Bros. specialized in.
 The exceptions were their series of "Crime Does Not Pay" shorts – where director Roy Rowland learned the ins and outs of that genre – and the occasional films in the 1930s and 1940s, such as Kid Glove Killer and Grand Central Murder, both released in 1942.
 Once Dore Schary returned to MGM in 1948 from his stint at RKO Pictures, to replace Louis B. Mayer as head of production, the studio began to make darker, more realistic films.
 Scene of the Crime was the result of that transition.

 The casting for Scene of the Crime went "against type".
-Star Van Johnson was known for appearing in light fare such as comedies and musicals, making him a teen idol, so a hard-boiled cop was a complete change for him, and his newly revealed versatility garnered him roles in 1949's Battleground and the offer to play Eliot Ness in The Untouchables on TV, a role that went instead to Robert Stack.
+Star Van Johnson was known for appearing in light fare such as comedies and musicals, making him a teen idol, so playing a cop was a complete change for him, and his newly revealed versatility garnered him roles in 1949's Battleground and the offer to play Eliot Ness in The Untouchables on TV, a role that went instead to Robert Stack.
 Although Scene of the Crime made a small profit, primarily because of its low production cost, Van Johnson would never make another film noir.

 Gloria DeHaven was also making a change for her role in the film.
-She had been known for playing sweet, innocent ingenues, like Johnson in comedies and musicals.
-It was Schary's decision to cast her as Lili, a stripper who appears at first to have a heart of gold, but turns out to be a hard-boiled gangster's moll.
+She had been known for playing sweet, innocent ingenues, like Johnson, in comedies and musicals.
+It was Schary's decision to cast her as Lili, a cabaret singer who appears at first to have a heart of gold, but turns out to be a gangster's moll playing up to Johnson.
 Unable to show a stripper actually stripping, the film shows her doing a "reverse strip": Lili starts in a – for the time – skimpy outfit, and puts her clothes on while singing Andre Previn and William Katz' song "I'm a Goody Good Girl".
 As with Johnson, the film opened up new possibilities for DeHaven.
-As opposed to DeHaven, the third major actor in Street of the Crime, the glamorous Arlene Dahl, might normally have been expected to play the stripper role, instead of a nagging housewife.
+Also playing against type, the glamorous, curvaceous Arlene Dahl plays a demure concerned housewife to Johnson’s cop.

 Director Roy Rowland was a long-time stalwart at MGM, directing shorts, B-movies, and a variety of other films.
 He would make two additional film noirs, Rogue Cop and Witness to Murder, starring Barbara Stanwyck, both released in 1954.
-Rowland is probably best known for directing a cult film, The 5000 Fingers of Dr. T, written by Dr. Seuss.
+Rowland is probably best known for directing a cult film, The 5,000 Fingers of Dr. T., written by Dr. Seuss.